How can I repay the Lord for all the good He has done for me? I will fulfill my vows to the Lord in the presence of all His people.

 — The Review and Herald, December 26, 1882

-I rejoice that my Savior left His royal home and stooped in humility to share in our poverty and shame, and that He now lives to intercede for us.
-Oh, what matchless love!
+I rejoice, O Lord, that You would leave Your royal home and stoop in humility to share in our poverty and shame, and that You now live to intercede for us.
 I give myself unreservedly to You, O Lord, asking that You heal my backslidings.
-You supply my every want and I bring You my offerings.
+You supply my every want, I bring You my offerings.
 Give me wisdom that my gifts to loved ones will prove to be a real benefit to them.
 Bind us all closer to You and to one another.